 Experian, TransUnion, and Equifax are all being sued around the country for releasing inaccurate consumer reports-Berger Montague and Kehoe Law Firm’s four lawsuits bring the total number of class actions against the “big three” to at least 26.

 According to the Complaints, Experian and TransUnion are well aware that they have problems with failing to accurately report public record information.
 The lawsuits allege that both consumer reporting agencies receive the public information that they include on their reports from a third party.
 Despite knowing that the tax lien information they obtain from this third party is often inaccurate or out of date, neither agency takes any action to check the records at the source before reporting the information.

 The lawsuits further allege that neither Experian nor TransUnion has a systemic, reasonable procedure to assure that, when tax liens are paid, satisfied, or released, the updated status is promptly obtained and reflected on a consumer’s credit report.

 “The Big Three’s problem with public records reporting is no longer a dirty little industry secret.
-The wave of litigation on these issues has helped cast light on a pernicious problem in an industry that is more concerned about its bottom line than it is about the accuracy and privacy of the information it reports,” said E. Michelle Drake, a shareholder at Berger Montague and the co-chair of the firm’s consumer protection practice.
+The wave of litigation on these issues has helped cast light on a pernicious problem in an industry that is more concerned about its bottom line than it is about the accuracy and privacy of the information it reports,” said E. Michelle Drake, a managing shareholder at Berger Montague and the co-chair of the firm’s consumer protection practice.